-4. Social and physical distancing
+3. Social and physical distancing

-- The employer must determine the workplace area in square metres and take appropriate measures to maintain physical distancing of at least one and half metres between customers, clients and/or employees. - Social distancing includes enabling employees to work from home or minimising the need for employees to be physically present in the workplace as well as restricting face to face meetings. - An employer must take special measures for employees with known or disclosed health issues or conditions which may place such employees at higher risk of complication or death if they are infected with COVID-19. - An employer must take special measures for persons above the age of 60 who are at risk of complications or death if they are infected with COVID-19 and allow them to work from home where possible. - An employer must ensure that employees in courier or delivery service have minimal personal contact during delivery. - In terms of AL2, all gatherings remain prohibited, except a gathering at, inter alia: - A workplace for work purposes; - Conferences and meetings which are restricted to business purposes and are subject to a 50-person limitation, excluding those participating virtually; and - Faith-based institutions depending on the size of the place of worship, limited to 50 persons, provided COVID-19 health and hygiene protocols are in place.
+- The employer must determine the workplace area in square metres and take appropriate measures to maintain physical distancing of at least one and half metres between customers, clients and/or employees. - Social distancing includes enabling employees to work from home or minimising the need for employees to be physically present in the workplace as well as restricting face to face meetings. - Take special measures for employees with known or disclosed health issues or conditions which may place such employees at higher risk of complication or death if they are infected with COVID-19. - Take special measures for persons above the age of 60 who are at risk of complications or death if they are infected with COVID-19 and allow them to work from home where possible. - Ensure that employees in courier or delivery service have minimal personal contact during delivery.